yazoo321/mmo_server_with_micronaut/terraform/README.md

 ## Getting Azure credentials
 1. register / login to Azure
 2. Create a new subscription, where you will get yourself the subscription ID
-3. Execute: az ad sp create-for-rbac --name "<service-principal-name>" --role="Contributor" --scopes="/subscriptions/<subscription-id>"
+3. Execute: az ad sp create-for-rbac --name "<service-principal-name>" --role="Owner" --scopes="/subscriptions/<subscription-id>"
-4. the command will return the new client id and secret that you will need to populate main.tf file with (and the subscription ID)
+4. the command will return the new client id and secret that you will need to populate terraform.tfvars file with (and the subscription ID)
 5. You can override them in your env variables, or create terraform.tfvars file specifying the variable values

 ## Deploying application